 Synapses of the sensory cells

-Connexin26 is defective in a form of recessive deafness, DFNB1, which, we have shown, accounts for about one-third of the cases of deafness in children.
+Connexin26 is defective in a form of recessive deafness, DFNB1, which, we have shown, accounts for more than one-third of the cases of severe to profound deafness in children.
 The two cochlear cellular networks formed by the gap junctions, the epithelial network and the fibrocyte network, express connexin26 and connexin30, for which a deficit also leads to deafness.
 Because of the high frequency for the DFNB1 form of deafness, we have undertaken a study of its pathogenicity.
 Ubiquitous inactivation of the gene which codes for connexin26 (Cx26) is lethal in the mouse.
 We therefore performed a conditional inactivation of Cx26 in the epithelial network, and analysed the phenotype of the mutant mice, as well as that of mice in which the gene which encodes connexin30 (Cx30) was inactivated ubiquitously.
 In both cases, death by apoptosis was observed in cells of the sensory auditory epithelium beginning in the 3rd week postnatally, i.e. a little after wild-type mice begin to hear.
 Furthermore, the endocochlear potential, a transepithelial potential difference between endolymphatic and perilymphatic compartments, which normally appears in the 2nd week of life, is absent in Cx30-/- mice.
 This finding led us to conclude that connexin30 plays an essential role in the stria vascularis, the site of production of the endocochlear potential.

 Whirlin, a protein containing PDZ domains which is responsible for the DFNB31 form of recessive deafness, is revealed by a specific antibody in the auditory sensory cells of a post natal day 12 mouse (red staining).
 The protein is present in the very apical part of the stereocilia during their differentiation and plays a key role in hair bundle growth.
 Stereocilia are stained in green by using fluorescent phalloidin, which specifically binds to the actin filaments.